sergeynordicresults/sergeynordicresults.github.io/universe.md

 ## P.S.

-> "Harry Potter and methods of rationality": imagine you were born in on a planet with a tradition to beat people with a stick to a head every day at 12pm.
-Soon people would tell that it's actually good to be beaten, e.g. your scull becomes stronger (it's called "to change perception of problem to reduce the cognitive dissonance").
+> "Harry Potter and methods of rationality": imagine you arrived on a planet with a tradition - they beat themselves with a stick to a head every day at 12pm.
+You would notice that people "tell that it's actually good to be beaten, e.g. your scull becomes stronger" (it's called "to change perception of problem to reduce the cognitive dissonance").
+But You are from planet where people dont beat themselves with a stick to a head, whatever they say will be stupid for You.
 The same is with our attitude to a death: somehow we think that being dead is better than alive.

+> Eliezer Yudkovsky in a story about a funeral of his small brother: people were coming and saying "so sorry about Your loss" and only one have said "we have to be faster, we have to fix death faster".
+THEREFORE never say to me "I'm sorry", say "we have to be faster"

 > "Harry Potter and methods of rationality": imagine you came to work and see that a guy beats a printer.
 The first thing you will think is that a guy have problems with a head or a bad character, but the guy will think that he is a good person that just had a bad day